 Palmetto Dunes Cares Hosts Turtle Talks

 Interested in learning more about sea turtles and how you can help?
-Starting June 8 through August 24th, Palmetto Dunes POA will host a weekly Turtle Talk, led by a member of the Sea Turtle Patrol of Hilton Head.
+Starting Wednesday, June 7 through August 23rd, Palmetto Dunes Cares will host a weekly Turtle Talk, led by a member of the Sea Turtle Patrol of Hilton Head.
 The talk will educate participants on what they can do to help preserve Hilton Head Island’s hatching sea turtles and learn what is happening on our nesting beach.

 Event proceeds benefit the Palmetto Dunes Cares Fund, a charitable giving initiative targeting the areas of health, environment, arts and culture, community development, and education within the greater Hilton Head area.